sammi-turner/Crab-BASIC/README.md

 As well as being a teaching aid, BASIC interpreters are much simpler to implement than the complex runtimes required for modern scripting languages such as JavaScript, PHP or Python.

 "Crab" is a reference to the mascot of the Rust Programming Language, which was used to write the first implementation of the dialect.

 ## Language features

 ### Comments

-Crab BASIC uses a single octothorpe symbol in place of the "rem" keyword that is used in most BASIC dialects.
+Crab BASIC uses a single octothorpe symbol in place of the "rem" keyword that if used in most BASIC dialects.

 ```
 # This is an example of a code comment